 Start by listing the types of goals your organization sets most often.
 Common categories include:

-- Operational: process improvements, efficiency gains, quality metrics.
+- Operational: Pocess improvements, efficiency gains, quality metrics.

 Each category needs different tracking approaches.
 Financial goals require quantitative metrics.
 Development goals might use qualitative assessments alongside numbers.

 Choose indicators that actually show progress.
-Vague metrics lead to vague results and can harm morale, as employees who understand how success is measured are a lot more likely to feel motivated.
+Vague metrics lead to vague results, and can harm morale.

 Good metrics share these qualities: